Working Children Call for Action by Different Groups of People

 The police can help twofold:

 On the one hand they should punish criminals.
-Abusive employers who exploit children as well as drug dealers for example should face the consequences for their wrongdoing.
+Abusive employers who exploit children should face the consequences for their actions.

 On the other hand the police can help through their interactions with the children themselves and their families.
 They should be approachable so that the children are not afraid to ask for help.
 Furthermore they can mediate in domestic conflicts and inform parents about existing laws and child rights.